qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog312/index.rst

 The user can choose those enable/disable smooth triangles and wireframe.
 It is possible to choose the line width and the line color of the wireframe, change the vertical scale and choose the style of the rendering (unique color or color ramp shading).

-| There are two entries to render the mesh layer in the 3D view :
+There are two entries to render the mesh layer in the 3D view :

-| - choose the mesh as the terrain in the config widget
+- choose the mesh as the terrain in the config widget
-| - activate the 3D view in the layer properties.
+- activate the 3D view in the layer properties.

-| The user can choose those settings
+The user can choose those settings:

-| - enable/disable smooth triangles
+- enable/disable smooth triangles
-| - enable/disable wireframe
+- enable/disable wireframe
-| - choose the line width and the line color of the wireframe
+- choose the line width and the line color of the wireframe
-| - change the verticale scale
+- change the verticale scale
-| - choose the style of the rendering : unique color or color ramp shading
+- choose the style of the rendering : unique color or color ramp shading
-| - settings the color ramp shading as for raster layer
+- settings the color ramp shading as for raster layer

 For now, the mesh can be rendered as a TIN but rendering dataset is not supported.
 However, the infrastructure is adapted for a future round of work.